 - Is a fugitive from justice;

-- Has been convicted of a domestic violence offense that is punishable as a felony or of specified domestic violence misdemeanors, including simple assault and violation of a protective order;1
+- Has been convicted of a domestic violence offense that is punishable as a felony, or of specified domestic violence misdemeanors, including simple assault and violations of protective orders;1

-Rhode Island also generally prohibits any person under age 18 from possessing or using any firearm or ammunition.4 See the Minimum Age to Purchase / Possess Firearms in Rhode Island section.
+Rhode Island also generally prohibits any person under age 18 from possessing or using any firearm or ammunition.6 See the Minimum Age to Purchase / Possess Firearms in Rhode Island section.

 - R.I.
 Gen. Laws §§ 11-47-5 – 11-47-7. ⤴︎